tony-aw/tinycodet/README.md

 on GitHub), and sourcing the script as a module, instead of creating an R package out of it.

-To (hopefully) encourage this more, the `tidyoperators` R package adds the `alias %source module <-% list(file=...)` operator and the `source_inops()` function.
+To (hopefully) encourage this more, the `tinyoperators` R package adds the `alias %source module <-% list(file=...)` operator and the `source_inops()` function.
 The `alias %source module <-% list(file=...)` operator sources a script and returns all the objects in the script